HewlettPackard/swarm-learning/docs/User/Frequently_asked_questions.md

 2. Then, run `<swarm-learning>/slm-ui/scripts/run-slm-ui -pw" supersecretpassword"`.

 ### What are the limitations of SLM-UI?
-Currently, SLM-UI works if you use Docker container runtime.<br>
 If you are using reverse proxy setup, you cannot use SLM-UI.<br>
 If you are using SPIRE based certificates, you cannot use SLM-UI.